 As Alexander Pope would say: you done goofed.

-Fortunately, you have Uplogix, and Uplogix has your back.
+Fortunately, you have Lantronix, and Lantronix has your back.

 A Safety Net